 As a Producer and Filmmaker, Bea has worked for the Derek Jarman Lab since 2013.
-The Jarman Lab is an institute of Birkbeck University, specialising in research-led essay film.
+The Jarman Lab is an institute of Birkbeck, University of London, specialising in research-led essay film production.
 She has produced, filmed and edited a number of essay films for the Derek Jarman lab, including the oral history film, Crafting Resistance: The Art of Chilean Political Prisoners (2018).
 She worked with Dr Luciana Martins to Produce and Edit Many Lives of a Shield (2017), which won the Birkbeck Engagement Award 2018, and was displayed as part of the ‘Plantae Amazoninae’ exhibition at the Shirley Shirwood Gallery at Kew from November 2017 to March 2018.
-Bea continues to teach as part of the Jarman Lab’s essay film production courses, and ran film courses for sixth-form students, as part of the Hidden Persuaders project.
+Bea continues to teach as part of the Jarman Lab’s essay film production courses, and runs film courses for sixth-form students, as part of the Hidden Persuaders project.
 A number of the films produced by students on the course were selected to be screened as part of the ‘Young Voices in Essay Film’ event at the BFI Futures Festival 2019.
 Bea was Assistant Producer on the essay film series, The Season in Quincy: A Portrait of John Berger, directed and written by Tilda Swinton, Colin MacCabe and Christopher Roth.
 The film premiered in the Berlinale Special at the Berlin Film Festival in 2016, and was screened at Sheffield Docs Fest, New York Film Festival and at the National Portrait Gallery, and is distributed by the Criterion Collection.